zheng-wang/irontest/README.md

     On Linux/Unix: kill -SIGINT <pid>

 You can tune Iron Test application to suit your runtime needs by changing contents of the config.yml under `<IronTest_Home>`.
-Refer to [Dropwizard doc](https://www.dropwizard.io/1.3.4/docs/manual/configuration.html) for how to do it.
-Re-launch the application for the changes to take effect.
+For example, you can change the UI port number through the property `server > applicationConnectors > port` in config.yml.
+Refer to [Dropwizard doc](https://www.dropwizard.io/1.3.4/docs/manual/configuration.html) for more information.
+Re-launch Iron Test for the changes to take effect.

 To move Iron Test to a different folder or computer/VM, just shut down the application, copy the whole `<IronTest_Home>` folder over, and launch the application from there.